 All new students (including those returning to St Antony’s for a second degree or transferring from another College part-way through a degree) are required to attend one College Welcome Evening, which comprises:

 introductory talks from key College postholders and a welcome from the Warden (Head of the College) a formal Welcome Dinner (at no charge)

-College inductions will take place during the day on 5 October.
+College inductions will take place during the day on 4 October.
 You will be emailed your group closer to the time.
-These inductions last two hours and comprise informal talks from the College Registrar, Head Porter, and Senior Tutor.
+These inductions last two hours and comprise informal talks from the Academic Office, Head Porter, and Senior Tutor.

 Online University Registration